 Action Lock has years of experience dealing with lockouts like this.
 Read our helpful guide about how to deal with being locked out after snapping a key in the lock.

 Don’t Force The Door

 Some people can panic when their key snaps in the lock, and they might be tempted to force the door with a shoulder barge or a kick.
 However, this should be avoided because the door might suffer some irreversible damage which could be expensive to fix.

 Panicking won’t help the situation and could make any young children distressed if they see their mum or dad getting flustered.
 Take some deep breaths and remain as calm as possible so that the problem can be dealt with properly.

 Ring A Qualified Locksmith

-After resisting the urge to force the door, get on the phone to Action Lock and call a locksmith to deal with the problem.
+After resisting the urge to force the door, get on the phone to the Perth locksmith service to deal with the problem.
 If the person locked out doesn’t have their mobile phone on them, they should go to a neighbour’s house and use their phone instead.